ehsankarbasian/ehsankarbasian/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Django and Backend web development tools such as: (Celery, redis, docker, ...)
+- 🌱 I’m currently learning Django framework and Backend web development tools such as: (Celery, redis, docker, ...)
-- 👯 I’m looking to collaborate with a company for my Internship
+- 👯 I’m looking to collaborate with a company for my Internship (Tehran or Isfahan | Presence or Remote)
 - 🔭 I’m currently working on my sample projects that are all on GitHub
+- 📫 familiar with CleanCode-DRY-KISS-SOLID-Scrum-Agile-TDD-Trello-SQL

 <!--
 **ehsankarbasian/ehsankarbasian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.